Hopac/Hopac/Docs/Inverting.md

      | Cons (l, ls) -> cons l (merge rs ls)
 ```

-There is no nice to write the above kind of `merge` for lazy streams.
-However,
+There is no nice way to write the above kind of `merge` for lazy streams.
-there is one problem with the above implementation.
+However, there is one problem with the above implementation.
 Can you spot it?

 The above version of `merge` produces an *ephemeral* stream: it could produce
 different results each time it is examined.
 We don't want that, because it